rackerlabs/docs-cloud-identity/api-docs/dev-guide/api-operations/extensions-operations.rst

 for information about the extensions available for the specified service.

-**API operations**

-.. include:: methods/get-list-extensions-v2.0-extensions.rst
+.. include:: methods/extensions/get-list-extensions-v2.0.rst
-.. include:: methods/get-get-extension-details-v2.0-extensions-alias.rst
+.. include:: methods/extensions/get-extension-details-v2.0.rst